 4. Use the "Classic Catalog" to browse subjects and see cross-reference hints

-Behind our Encore discovery service is the "Classic Catalog."
+Behind our discovery service is the "Classic Catalog."
 It accesses the exact same catalog information (not including online articles), but displays it in different ways.
-While most users will probably prefer the graphical interface of Encore, the "classic catalog" does have some powerful features not available in Encore.
+While most users will probably prefer the graphical interface of the discovery service, the "classic catalog" does have some powerful features not available in in the discovery service.

 The search box on the main page of the classic catalog looks like this: